The following post is from Selena of 1momsmission: Busy Mom’s Guide to Detox

 - Take a bath

 Just like any other commitment to your health, you need to determine how far you would like to go.
 Here are some things to think about before you embark on your detox.

 1. Be realistic about your goals: are you ready for radical change, or would an incremental style work best for you?

 2. Is this your first exposure to a cleanse, or have you been proactive in cleaning up your diet before?

 3. You need to realize the level of energy required for your life.
-Taking care of your kids, your business, and your home requires you to be present and at least awake!
-Make sure you choose steps that provide you adequate nutrition for your lifestyle.
+Taking care of your kids, your business and your home requires you to be present and at least awake!
+Make sure you choose steps that provide you with adequate nutrition for your lifestyle.
 A real food cleanse usually suits a busy mother’s lifestyle best.

 4. Can you hold yourself accountable?
 Do you work better with a partner?
 A group?
 A professional?

 5. Who in your life will support you in your goals?

 6. Would you like to have more education before you make changes?
 Working with a professional can give you not only education but support and accountability – all very useful for a first-time detoxer.

 Take a look out the window: see the new leaves making their way into the world, regenerating after a long winter?
 Here you can find your inspiration to clean out, spruce up, and refresh yourself to bask in the birth of spring.
 Grab hold of this information, share it with your friends, form a group, and get clean today.